MuhammadHussain06/ai-inference-overhead-harness/README.md

 ### Troubleshooting

-- **`permission denied` writing to `/results/*.json` from inside the k6 container.** The `grafana/k6` image runs as a non-root user internally, so a host `results/` directory owned by your user with default permissions can block its writes on a bind mount.
-Fix with `chmod -R 777 results/` before running.
+- **`permission denied` writing to `/results/*.json` or `/gc-logs/*` from inside a container.** Means `./setup.sh` wasn't run (or its `.env` predates a fresh clone) — neither service's Dockerfile sets a non-root `USER`, and `grafana/k6` runs as its own fixed non-root UID either way, so without `HOST_UID`/`HOST_GID` in `.env` the bind-mounted directories end up owned by root or the wrong UID.
+Run `./setup.sh`, confirm `.env` exists and matches `id -u`/`id -g`, then retry.
+If `results/` was already created root-owned before `setup.sh` ever ran, `sudo chown -R $(id -u):$(id -g) results/` once to reclaim it.
+- **`./setup.sh` or `./run-suite.sh` (etc.) fails with `Permission denied` before even starting.** The executable bit didn't survive however you got the repo onto this machine — a plain `git clone` carries it, but GitHub's "Download ZIP" button does not, and some Windows-side file transfers strip it too.
+Fix once: `chmod +x setup.sh load-testing/*.sh`.
 - **`Conflict.
 The container name "/..." is already in use`** on `docker compose up`.
-Leftover stopped containers from an earlier interrupted run are holding a name. `docker ps -a`, then `docker rm` the stale container(s), then retry.
+Leftover stopped containers from an earlier interrupted run — or from a *different clone or directory* of this same repo, since `container_name` in `docker-compose.yml` is fixed (`python`/`java`), not project-scoped — are holding the name. `docker rm -f python java`, then retry.
+- **`error: externally-managed-environment` from `pip install`.** Ubuntu 24.04+ (PEP 668) refuses a bare `pip install` against the system Python.
+This is what `./setup.sh` exists to avoid — it builds `analysis/venv` and installs `analysis/requirements.txt` into that instead.
+Use `analysis/venv/bin/python3`/`pip` for anything analysis-related rather than the bare `python3`/`pip3` on `PATH`.
-- **`pip install -r analysis/requirements.txt` fails building from source.** Usually means no prebuilt wheel exists for your Python version at these floors — this is more likely on very new or very old CPython.
-Upgrading pip first (`pip install --upgrade pip`) often surfaces a compatible wheel; if it still falls back to a source build and fails, installing without version constraints (`pip install pandas numpy matplotlib scipy tabulate statsmodels`) is a safe fallback — the analysis phase isn't sensitive to exact versions of these.
+- **`pip install` fails building from source inside `analysis/venv`.** Usually means no prebuilt wheel exists for your Python version at these floors — more likely on very new or very old CPython. `analysis/venv/bin/pip install --upgrade pip` first often surfaces a compatible wheel; if it still falls back to a source build and fails, installing without version constraints (`analysis/venv/bin/pip install pandas numpy matplotlib scipy tabulate statsmodels`) is a safe fallback — the analysis phase isn't sensitive to exact versions of these.
 - **Docker/Compose issues in general** (daemon unreachable, `docker compose` vs `docker-compose`, WSL2-specific PATH quirks) are environment setup, not something this project can account for — consult Docker's own docs for your OS if `docker info` itself isn't working before troubleshooting anything here.

 ---